Alabama Compulsory Education Laws

 Compulsory Education Laws in Alabama

-Children between the ages of seven and 16 are required to attend school in Alabama, with a few exceptions that include certain physical/mental conditions and regular employment.
+Children between the ages of six and 17 are required to attend school in Alabama, with a few exceptions that include certain physical/mental conditions and regular employment.

 State law outlines procedures for school boards and juvenile courts to follow when a student is chronically absent, but also allows for misdemeanor charges with a fine of up to $100 and up to 90 days of hard labor.
 Alabama statute makes it clear that enforcement of the law shall be "liberally construed" and that the courts are "vested with a wide discretion in its administration," a mandate to apply the law on a case-by-case basis.